Lane Change Intention Prediction of two distinct Populations using a Transformer

-This seems also to suggest that a transformer trained on multiple populations can, given some conditions, perform as good on a single population as a transformer trained solely on that population.
+This suggests that a transformer trained on multiple populations can perform as good on a single population as a transformer trained solely on that population.

 A second observation can be made on the results shown in Tab. \ref{tab:trans_results} and Tab. \ref{tab:trans_results_mixed}, i.e. a difference in the results was observed between the populations: the transformer trained on both the exiD dataset and the Hongkong dataset performed significantly better when tested on the exiD dataset than when tested on the Hongkong dataset.
 This was true also for the transformers trained and tested on the same dataset: the transformer trained and tested on the exiD dataset performed better than the one trained and tested on the Hongkong dataset.
 This could mean that possibly Chinese naturalistic trajectories are harder to predict than German ones or that the architecture of the transformer, which was originally optimized on the highD dataset (German) in \cite{lc_pred}, needs to be optimized differently depending on the population on which it is trained and tested on.
 Given the limited amount of data of this study no final conclusion could be made without doubt.